The unitary representations of the Poincare group in any spacetime dimension: Group-theoretical preliminaries

 Two subalgebras must be distinguished: the Lie algebra $\mathfrak{so}(D-1,1)$ of the Lorentz group presented by the generators $\{\,M_{\nu\rho}\,\}$ and by the commutation relations (\ref{BeBo:1.5.10a}), and the Lie algebra ${\mathbb R}^D$ of the Abelian translation group presented by the generators $\{\,P_\mu\,\}$ and by the commutation relations (\ref{BeBo:1.5.10c}).
 The latter algebra ${\mathbb R}^D$ is an ideal of the Poincar\'e algebra, as can be seen from (\ref{BeBo:1.5.10b}).
 Altogether, this implies that the Lie algebra of the Poincar\'e group is the semi-direct sum $\mathfrak{iso}(D-1,1)={\mathbb R}^D\niplus\mathfrak{so}(D-1,1)\,$.

 The Casimir elements of a Lie algebra $\mathfrak{g}$ are homogeneous polynomials in the generators of $\mathfrak{g}$ providing a distinguished basis of the center ${\cal Z}\Big({\cal U}(\mathfrak{g})\Big)$ of the universal enveloping algebra ${\cal U}(\mathfrak{g})$ (see \textit{e.g.} the part V of the lecture notes \cite{BeBo:Liealgs}).
-The quadratic Casimir operator of the Lorentz algebra $\mathfrak{so}(D-1,1)$ is the square of the generators $M_{\mu\nu}$: The quadratic Casimir operator of the Poincar\'e algebra $\mathfrak{iso}(D-1,1)$ is the square of the momentum while the quartic Casimir operator is which, for $D=4$, is the square of the Pauli-Lubanski vector $W^{\mu}$,
+The quadratic Casimir operator of the Lorentz algebra $\mathfrak{so}(D-1,1)$ is the square of the generators $M_{\mu\nu}$: The quadratic Casimir operator of the Poincar\'e algebra $\mathfrak{iso}(D-1,1)$ is the square of the momentum while the quartic Casimir operator is